Colin Kaepernick’s Protest Shows How News Can Fade And Perspectives Remain

 Colin Kaepernick’s actions permeated throughout the country, while other players like Brandon Marshall of the Denver Broncos and various members of the Miami Dolphins mimicked Kaepernick’s protest.
 Additionally, many others felt inspired to kneel during the anthem, including players and refs in our country’s school system.
 A youth football team took the opportunity to kneel during the national anthem and subsequently had their season cancelled.

-When suspensions and cancellations are levied after one’s American right to protest things can get problematic.
-Indoctrinating our youth along the lines of compliance as opposed to the wondrous ability of free thought only perpetuates conditions this country has been suffering from since its beginning; especially when these punishments are distributed to mainly minority citizens.
+When suspensions and cancellations are levied after one’s American right to protest, things can get problematic.
+Indoctrinating our youth along the lines of compliance as opposed to the wondrous ability of free thought only perpetuates conditions this country has been suffering from since its beginning, especially when these punishments are distributed to mainly minority citizens.

 The interesting thing about such an act, especially in the age of technology where it is so easy to move on to the next story in an instant, is that it vanishes without many even realizing it.
 Kaepernick’s protest was a hot button topic that set the sports news cycle ablaze.
 However, now that we are at the end of the football season and the 49ers are irrelevant in its landscape, Kaepernick’s story has faded from the mainstream.

-The ever increasing flow of information provided by technological advances will allow us to become furious or delighted with the click of a button and then move on to the next big thing.
+The ever-increasing flow of information provided by technological advances will allow us to become furious or delighted with the click of a button and then move on to the next big thing.
 Although our eyes may be off of Colin Kaepernick as that story has expired after its allotted 15 seconds, emotions tend to be perpetually entrenched within us, allowing little leeway for change.
 Our opinions on issues such as this, generally, will not waver.
 As we see the news cycle spin out of control, moving past important expressions of freedom such as Colin Kaepernick’s, his legacy will remain through our sentiments (positive or negative) even if it doesn’t survive our relevance.

 [Featured Image by John Bazemore/AP Images]